RosettaCommons/demos/public/peptide_specificity_using_FlexPepBind/FTase/README.md

 nonsubstrates : list of FTase peptide non-substrates peptide.list  : list of peptide sequence to the the FlexPepBind protocol on.
-It contains both the substrates and the non-substrates resfile       : threading instruction (see more on resfile at https://www.rosettacommons.org/manuals/archive/rosetta3.5_user_guide/d1/d97/resfiles.html) minimization_flags : file containing list of flags for running FlexPepDock minimization fpp.params    : param file for the small non-peptidic molecule bound to FTase at the active site (see more on how to create param files for non-protein molecules here: https://www.rosettacommons.org/manuals/archive/rosetta3.5_user_guide/df/de9/preparing_ligands.html) constraints.cst : list of constraints used during the minimization
+It contains both the substrates and the non-substrates resfile       : threading instruction (see more on resfile at https://www.rosettacommons.org/manuals/archive/rosetta3.5_user_guide/d1/d97/resfiles.html) fixbb_flags   : list of flags for running peptdide threading minimization_flags : file containing list of flags for running FlexPepDock minimization fpp.params    : param file for the small non-peptidic molecule bound to FTase at the active site (see more on how to create param files for non-protein molecules here: https://www.rosettacommons.org/manuals/archive/rosetta3.5_user_guide/df/de9/preparing_ligands.html) constraints.cst : list of constraints used during the minimization